qirong77/milk-editor/README.md

-# milk-editor2.0
+# milk

-An Electron application with React and TypeScript
+An Electron application with Vue and TypesSript

 ## Recommended IDE Setup